 Health Services Research Fellowship Program

-Durham ADAPT, Durham VA Health Care Center, in collaboration with the Duke Division of General Internal Medicine and Department of Population Heath, offers fellowships for MD and PhD scholars with an interest in training in health services research.
+Durham ADAPT, Durham VA Health Care Center, in collaboration with the Duke Division of General Internal Medicine and Department of Population Heath, offers fellowships for MD and PhD scholars with an interest in training in health systems research.
 The fellowship is designed as a two-year program with an emphasis on learning health system competencies.
 Fellowship training grants are funded by the VA Office of Academic Affairs (OAA).

-The primary goal of the post-doctoral fellowships is to perform high-quality, mentored health services research and quality improvement science.
-Projects often include: analysis of existing data, either from health services clinical trials performed by investigators in the Center or from large administrative VA databases; evidence syntheses, including meta-analyses; pilot tests of interventions; and/or brief, focused studies that collect qualitative or quantitative primary data from health system stakeholders (e.g., patients, clinicians, and administrators).
+The primary goal of the post-doctoral fellowships is to perform high-quality, mentored health systems research and quality improvement science.
+Projects often include: analysis of existing data, either from health systems clinical trials performed by investigators in the Center or from large administrative VA databases; evidence syntheses, including meta-analyses; pilot tests of interventions; and/or brief, focused studies that collect qualitative or quantitative primary data from health system stakeholders (e.g., patients, clinicians, and administrators).

 Fellows will identify a mentorship team early in their fellowship, including a primary mentor from among the core faculty of the Center.
 Mentoring teams commonly include both an MD and PhD faculty member.
 The primary mentor will work closely with the fellow to assure adequate quantity and quality of research during the fellowship.
 The following core faculty members are typically involved in mentorship teams: